 12. Social Media

-According to Statista.com, Facebook has 1.44 billion users.
-The same source has Instagram at 300 million.
-Those are your customers.
-Maintaining social media sites, promoting them, and using them to communicate with customers, should be an integral part of your business.
-Also, pay attention to who your customers are.
+According to Statista.com, Facebook has 1.44 billion users and Instagram is at 300 million users.
+That’s a lot of potential customers.
+Maintaining social media profiles and using them to communicate with customers should be an integral part of your marketing and restaurant promotion strategy.

 14. Bundled Items